bcgov/bcgov-rstats-public-presentations/2018-11-07_EARL_Seattle/Overcoming_gravity.md

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Exactly what I’m looking for - thanks!</p>&mdash; Hadley Wickham (@hadleywickham) <a href="https://twitter.com/hadleywickham/status/971461971852787712?ref_src=twsrc%5Etfw">March 7, 2018</a></blockquote>

-And that example made its way into the presentation ["You Can't Do Data Science in a GUI"](https://speakerdeck.com/hadley/you-cant-do-data-science-in-a-gui)
+That example then made its way into the presentation ["You Can't Do Data Science in a GUI"](https://speakerdeck.com/hadley/you-cant-do-data-science-in-a-gui)

 <img src="images/WickhamH_youcantdodatascienceinagui.PNG" alt="You Can't Do Data Science in a GUI" width="400"/>